rust-lang/style-team/guide/expressions.md

 Tools should have an option to convert mixed case literals to upper-case, and may have an option to convert all literals to either lower- or upper-case.

+## Patterns

+Patterns should be formatted like their corresponding expressions.
+See the section on `match` for additional formatting for patterns in match arms.